don-ferris/MediaMonsta/README.md

-# MediaMonger
+# MediaMonsta

 _Internet down?
 Can’t find anything good to watch on all those streaming services?
 Oversubscribed and overpaying and still not getting the content you want?_

-**MediaMonger** is your personal, offline media library — an all‑in‑one, plug‑and‑play media‑server‑in‑a‑(virtual)‑box.
+**MediaMonsta** is your personal, offline media library — an all‑in‑one, plug‑and‑play media‑server‑in‑a‑(virtual)‑box.
 Watch whatever you want, whenever you want, with a system that automatically downloads, processes, and organizes your content into a polished local library.

 ---